 - Avocado – This seems to come up in a lot of diet recommendations.
 It is a good example of healthy fat, and there are several vitamins in there too with a fair dose of fibre.
 As far as teeth go avocados are good for the healthy probiotic bacteria that keep our mouths clean.
 This also helps digestion and keeps our breath fresh.

-These are fermented milk based drinks.
-The diverse probiotic bacteria in these foods keep our gut healthy and greatly benefit out teeth and gums.
+- Kefir and Yogurt – These are fermented milk-based drinks.
+The diverse probiotic bacteria in these foods keep our gut healthy and greatly benefit our teeth and gums.
 This is also great for immunity and fresh breath.

-A great source of probiotic bacteria from fermented vegetables.
-These also seem to get rid of bad bacteria, including the type that attach teeth.
+- Kimchi and Sauerkraut – A great source of probiotic bacteria from fermented vegetables.
+These also seem to get rid of bad bacteria, including the type that attaches to teeth.

-This is known to contain a lot of good vitamin B. But it also contains prebiotics fibre that you need to gain the benefits of probiotics.
+- Asparagus – This is known to contain a lot of good vitamin B. But it also contains prebiotic fibre that you need to gain the benefits of probiotics.

-Butter was demonized for many years, and diet experts recommended margarine instead.
+- Butter – Butter was demonized for many years, and diet experts recommended margarine instead.
 But this turns out to be a big mistake.
-The fats in butter turned out to be far more healthy, and helped us to feel satisfied after eating.
+The fats in butter turned out to be far more healthy and helped us to feel satisfied after eating.
 Butter seems to be good for oral health.

-Our grandparent generation believed liver to be heathy, and even though they were right it has fallen out of favour.
-Liver is a great source of vitamins, including Vitamin K. We only need to eat a small amount to help benefit out teeth and gums.
+- Liver – Our grandparent generation believed the liver to be healthy, and even though they were right it has fallen out of favour.
+The liver is a great source of vitamins, including Vitamin K. We only need to eat a small amount to help benefit our teeth and gums.